 Yoga to Develop Your Awareness: Distinguishing between Pain and Sensation

 Your brain interprets your bodily sensations based on context and experience.
-If you feel a rumbling sensation in your stomach and it’s almost dinnertime, you interpret it as hunger, based on the time of day and your previous experience of hunger.
+If you feel a rumbling sensation in your stomach and it’s almost dinnertime, you interpret it as hunger based on the time of day and your previous experience of hunger.
 If you are on a deadline and struggling to finish your work on time, you might interpret the feeling in your stomach as anxiety and fear of failure, especially if you are prone to anxiety.
-If you had experience with irritable bowel syndrome you might interpret the same stomach sensation as a flare-up of your symptoms.
+If you had experience with irritable bowel syndrome, you might interpret the same stomach sensation as a flare-up of your symptoms.

-Yoga and Sensation Granularity
+Yoga and Sensation Granularity: Sensation vs. Pain

 Our brains engage in these kinds of educated guesses all the time, and they rarely rise to the level of our conscious awareness.
 The brain goes through a quick elimination process, trying to find a past experience that best matches the current sensation in the current context.
-If in the past you experienced pain in your lower back every time you moved, your brain is more likely to interpret any sensation in your back as pain when you begin to move, based on experience and context.
+If you previously experienced pain in your lower back every time you moved, your brain is more likely to interpret any sensation in your back as pain when you begin to move, based on experience and context.

 Want another great article on the origin of pain?
-Read Olga Kabel’s – When You are Hurt, Where Does Pain Come From?
+Read Olga Kabel’s When You Are Hurt, Where Does Pain Come From?

-Reprinted with permission from Sequence Wiz.
+It was reprinted with permission from Sequence Wiz.